IndigoUnited/js-promtie/README.md

 ```

 #### end(fn) -> Function
-Helper to end a promise with a single function, regardless of the promise's resolved value or rejection.
+Helper to "end" a promise with a single function, regardless of the promise's resolved value or rejection.
 The promise fulfillment value is maintained and the rejection error is propagated as well.
 **Example:**